A-frame building: Religious examples

-A-frame buildings which had been made popular since 1955 by Andrew Geller were built for churches across the world.
+A-frame buildings, which had been made popular since 1955 by Andrew Geller, were built for churches across the world.
 The modern shape was reinterpreted spiritually as representing "hands at prayer" since 1961 and the design of the Holy Cross Anglican Church in Tokyo by the Czech-born American architect Antonin Raymond.
 His use of interlaced pillars was inspired by the traditional Japanese traditional country minka houses known as gasshō-zukuri (合掌造り), literally "clasped-hands style".

 Early examples of A-frame religious buildings are the Frank Lloyd Wright designed First Unitarian Society of Madison, built 1949–1951, as well as the Lutheran Church of the Atonement, designed by Harris Armstrong and built in 1949 in Florissant, Missouri.
 Charles E. Stade designed dozens of A-frame church buildings in the United States throughout the 1950s and 1960s, along with Edward D. Dart and Edward Sövik.
+Notable Lithuanian American A-frame churches were designed by Jonas Mulokas in the 1950s and 1960s, including his most recognized work, the Transfiguration Catholic Church in Queens, New York, and later St. Mary's Catholic Church in Custer, Michigan.
 The style was in 1960 used by the Catholic Church to build Saint Joseph Church, Lynden, Washington just before the Our Lady of Fatima Roman Catholic Church in 1961.
-It was used most impressively for the United States Air Force Academy Cadet Chapel inaugurated in 1962.
+The United States Air Force Academy Cadet Chapel inaugurated in 1962 is another example of A-frame construction in a religious building.